 But without parentive support even the most promising talent will languish.
 And with proper skill development, even an average talent can become the basis for motivation and creativity.
 Inside these little incubation stages you need to tap into this flair again and again; you need to be able to develop skills to imagine a diverse range of possibilities; an ability to turn things over in your mind.

 Many of these skills have to do with willing to take risks and having the courage to find that flair and that passion and/or to try something you’ve never done before.
 The psychological term is intrinsic motivation, the urge to do something for the sheer pleasure of doing it rather than for any prize or compensation.
-The opposite kind of motivation, extrinsic, makes you do something not because you want to, but because you ought to.
-You do it for a reward, to please someone, or to get a good evaluation.
+The opposite kind of motivation, extrinsic, makes you do something not because you want to, but because you have to.
+Being Extrinsically motivated is when you do it for a reward, to please someone, or to get a good evaluation.
 Real Motivation starts forming when people are motivated by the pure enjoyment of what they are doing.
 A Nobel Prize-winning physicist was asked what he thought made the difference between creative and uncreative scientists.
-He said it was whether or not their work was "a labor of love."
+He said it was whether or not their work was “a labor of love.”

 Competency is one of the main components of satisfaction in life.
 No one can achieve a good lasting self-esteem without competency.
 Competency was high on the list in a research at the University of Missouri to identify the satisfying elements of life.

 Talents, however, are not really required but Passion is